kheeb/READMEgenerator/README.md

 # READMEgenerator

   ## Description
-  Makes a readme file for you
+  This app allows the user to dynamically create a README.md file within their terminal for their latest project!

   ## Table of Contents
     * [Installation](#Installation)